0ChanAk/BearBull/README.md

 ## How To Contribute

 Please fork this repository and then issue a Pull Requests for review.
+You can also create new issue if you have exciting idea.

 Copyrights 0ChanAk 2021